arriven/db1000n/docs/advanced-users-and-devs.md

 The software is provided as is under no guarantee.
 I will update both the repo and this doc as I go during following days (date of writing this is 26th of February 2022, third day of Russian invasion into Ukraine).

-Synflood implementation is taken from [bilalcaliskan/syn-flood](https://github.com/bilalcaliskan/syn-flood) and slightly patched.
-I couldn't just import the package as all the functionality code was in an internal package preventing import into other modules.
-Will figure it out better later (sorry to the owner)

 ## Go installation

 Run command in your terminal: